Makenna Murray, Development Officer: Hey Guys, welcome back from Lebanon! How about telling us a little bit about that trip and what prompted it?

 Ross Davison, Field Manager: Absolutely!
 Lebanon was fantastic.
 We were in Beirut, the capital, for the third Digital Preservation Training as part of Project Anqa in partnership with the International Council on Monument and Sites (ICOMOS) and Yale’s Institute for the Preservation of Cultural Heritage (IPCH).
 We had done two previous trainings there with our Partners at the Directorate General of Antiquities and Museums of Syria (DGAM) which focused on laser scanning and processing.
 We were excited to go back to share the last pieces of CyArk’s process specifically the use of UAV’s and photogrammetry using drone and terrestrial imagery.
 This gave us the chance to address some of the gaps in those previous trainings and actually undertake a project from capture through processing with all the trainees.
 The DGAM will be able to get much greater utility out of the data they are capturing now.

 Kacey Hadick, Program Coordinator: We were really lucky to have access this time around, to a fantastic archaeological site in Lebanon, Eshmoun, that was similar in its complexity to the sites they will be documenting when they return to Syria.
 They were able to try out all of the methods and skills in a real world environment and definitely built confidence and capacity to continue this work.
 They also got to create a full set of deliverables for the project, so we could help identify sticking points as they went and help them find solutions.
-It was a good wake up call to the Syrian teams to see how comprehensive and attentive to detail the CyArk team is onsite.
 Photogrammetry cannot be done well quickly, it need to be deliberate and planned to be successful.
 When you do a one-week training, it can seem like the process is very quick because we are doing small test cases to demonstrate the process.
-It was a huge team effort.
 We were so grateful to the Directorate General of Antiquities of Lebanon (DGA) which provided access to the Temple of Eshmoun and also UNESCO’s Emergency Safeguarding of the Syrian Cultural Heritage Project out of their Beirut office who provided use of their facilities.

 MM: That’s a lot of partners.
 Did everyone take part in the training?
 How were the participants selected?